visbond/AI-fuzzy-scheduler/README.md

 **Example**

-An example input file is below.
-The program can run much longer and complex files.
+Two simple examples are given below.
+The program can run much longer and more complex files.
 It can be used to form practical schedules.
 Ref the task specification PDF for more details.

 ```
 #four tasks with long durations and no domain constraints, but binary constraints that force them to run on different days